vilicvane/rateman/README.md

 ### Record Throttled

-Rateman by default ignores throttled requests.
-It means that if a request is throttled, it will not have effect on the subsequential requests.
+Rateman by default ignores throttled attempts.
+It means that if an attempt is throttled, it will not have effect on the subsequential attempts.

-Otherwise you can enable `recordThrottled` to record throttled requests.
+Otherwise you can enable `recordThrottled` to record throttled attempts.

 ```js
 const rateLimiter = new RateLimiter({